ShengjiaZhao/ucore_lab/labcodes/lab2/report.md

 7 | reserved |
 8 | ignored |

+* During a page fault, the hardware must put the address that triggered the page fault in CR2, save the current context information into the stack, find the interrupt entry for page fault exception, and execute the interrupt handler function

 # Task 3
 This is accomplished by adding the following snippet of code in ```page_remove_pte```
 ```